Other, Like Me: The Oral History of COUM Transmissions and Throbbing Gristle

-Other, Like Me: The Oral History of COUM Transmissions and Throbbing Gristle, also shorter titled Other, Like Me, is a 2020 American-British documentary film on the music and art groups Throbbing Gristle and COUM Transmissions, which covers the history of both projects in archival film footage and photos and interviews with their members.
+Other, Like Me: The Oral History of COUM Transmissions and Throbbing Gristle (also known as Other, Like Me) is a 2020 American-British documentary film directed by Marcus Werner Hed and Dan Fox, about the music and art groups Throbbing Gristle and COUM Transmissions.
+It covers the history of both projects in archival film footage and photos and interviews with their members.